MaskingTechnology/designsystem/docs/ELEMENTS.md

 </Modal>
 ```

-This elements does not have customization options.
+This element does not have customization options.

 ## Layout elements